DemgelOpenSource/angular2-nav/README.md

 These classes are added to the `li`.
 ### an-canactivate / an-cantactivate
 These classes are added to the `li` based on if the tab can be activated based on the `canActivate` function passed in.

+## Contributing

+To contribute, please fork this repository, then clone your repository.
+Once cloned feel free to make any changes you like.

+When you clone the repository, you will only recieve the Typescript files, typings and tsconfig.
+There is no testing included, as this is pretty simple.

+## Thanks
+A Special thanks to those at `Angular2` for creating angular2.